Dmitry-Skachkov/QE_examples/README.md

 For notations of high-symmetry points used in QE see [Notes by Andrea Dal Corso](Example_02/A.Dal_Corso__Brillouin_zones.pdf)

-There are available other on-line tools to generate k-points pathway, for example, [MaterialsCloud](https://www.materialscloud.org/work/tools/seekpath), with **different** notations for high-symmetry points.
-In QE there are implemented two different schemes for plotting pathway.

 In input file for 'bands' calculation you can set the pathway by using notations for high-symmetry points:
 ```
 K_POINTS crystal_b